Don't just dream it, do it!

 Hostels?
 It's a travel strategy

 Most people I know would never consider staying in a hostel.
-I used to be the way, I envisioned staying...
+I was that way as well.
+I equated hostel...

 moab arch edit